Greensill Capital: Financing of companies tied to Softbank

 On 14 June 2020, the Financial Times reported that Softbank had invested more than $500 million into Credit Suisse investment funds that financed Greensill's activities.
 Greensill, in turn, provided supply-chain financing to various companies backed by Softbank, in what reporters called a "circular flow of funding".
 The funds' exposure to Softbank-backed companies amounted to 15% of its assets, according to marketing documents.
 In addition, the funds' investments has been solely sourced to Greensill, which was itself backed by Softbank.
-According to a March 2021 report by The Wall Street Journal, the amount placed by Softbank in the Credit Suisse funds were closer to $1.5 billion and had been invested following a request of Lex Greensill to Softbank CEO Masayoshi Son.
+According to a March 2021 report by The Wall Street Journal, the amount placed by Softbank in the Credit Suisse funds was closer to $1.5 billion and had been invested following a request of Lex Greensill to Softbank CEO Masayoshi Son.
 By July 2020, Softbank had redeemed all of its investments in the Credit Suisse funds.
 According to Credit Suisse, other investors in the funds "suffered no loss as a result of these relationships".

 Exposure to GFG Alliance

 Until its insolvency, Greensill Capital, along with its German subsidiary Greensill Bank, had a significant exposure to GFG Alliance, a group of businesses associated with steel magnate Sanjeev Gupta.
 The exposure of Lex Greensill's firms to GFG Alliance totalled $5 billion.
 Conversely, GFG Alliance depended heavily on financing by Greensill Capital to conduct its operations.
 GFG Alliance relied especially on Greensill Capital's future accounts receivables finance program.
 According to the Financial Times, defaults by GFG Alliance are partly responsible for Greensill Capital's ultimate insolvency.
 On 8 March 2021, Bloomberg reported that GFG Alliance believed it would become insolvent if Greensill collapsed and had defaulted on some of its bonds.
+In April 2024, Grant Thornton, the administrators for Greensill, published a report where they revealed that they were still owed round $587.2m (£472m) from the GFG Alliance.